Basics In Statistics Question And Answers

 • Effect of recognition

-• Power to acquire information as to courses of study & training & examination
+• Power to acquire information as to courses of study and training and examination

 • Inspection